-- CTI Fellows have written more than 400 Curriculum Units available to educators worldwide.
+- Guided CTI Fellows in creating more than 500 original Curriculum Units designed for their own students, available to educators worldwide.

 - Presented 20 public events (including CTI’s Exploding Canons speakers series) at educational and cultural venues in the community, for over 3,000 people, half of whom are CMS teachers.